acronis/go-authkit/examples/token-introspection/README.md

 ```

 Additionally, the introspection can be configured to use gRPC instead of HTTP for the introspection request.
+For this, the `grpc` section should be added to the configuration and the `grpc.endpoint` field should be set to the gRPC server address.
 If `grps.tls.enabled` is set to `true`, the introspection request will be made over a secure connection.
 If `grps.tls.client_cert` and `grps.tls.client_key` are set, the introspection request will be made with client authentication (mutual TLS).